rahulrajpl/rahulrajpl.github.io.old/_posts/2019-10-27-Install-Python copy.markdown

 $ source ~/.bashrc
 {% endhighlight %}

-Now you have python3.6 installed for logged in user andcan be invoked now using command `python`
+Now you have python3.6 installed for logged in user and can be invoked now using command `python`

 ### Installing py packages.